stevejarvis/stevejarvis.github.io/_posts/2014-12-15-this-blog-is-too-slow.md

 ### Now We're Fast(er)

 After pushing those changes, fetching the entire page took 2 seconds; about a 85% speedup.
-A 2 second page load might not win any awards, but it's an enormous improvement and not half bad.
+A 2 second page load might not win many awards, but it's an enormous improvement and not half bad.

 {% highlight bash %}